Yet Another Classic Ponzi Scheme

 By Scott Starr

-Starr Austen & Miller has represented hundreds of victims of Ponzi schemers, just like the scam described in the article below.
+Starr Austen & Miller has represented hundreds of victims of Ponzi schemers, just like the scam described in the article.
 Ponzi schemers always follow the same basic format:

 - They hold respected positions of trust in their community;